Eancore/platoon-dropdown-bblog/README.md

 Platoon Dropdown
 ======================
-Plugins for Better Battlelog, which adds a platoon dropdown menu to Battlelog.
+Plugin for Better Battlelog, which adds a platoon dropdown menu to Battlelog.

 The master branch is used for developing.
 The gh-pages is used for hosting the production version.